-- Configure the servers.
-(For details, see Configuring Servers for a Multi-Site Workgroup on page 524.) - 2.
+- 1. Configure the servers.
+(For details, see Configuring Servers for a Multi-Site Workgroup). - 2.
 Configure workgroups.

 For each workgroup in a multi-site workgroup, set the value of the Backup extension field to the hunt group extension.
-For a description of each parameter in a workgroup configuration, see Workgroup Parameters on page 502.
+For a description of each parameter in a workgroup configuration, see Workgroup Parameters.

 3. Configure hunt groups.
-(For details, see Configuring Hunt Groups for a Multi-Site Workgroup on page 525.
+For details, see Configuring Servers for a Multi-Site Workgroup.
 The steps in this section are for selecting the workgroup extensions that are to be members of the hunt group.
-A hunt group can have up to 24 workgroup members.)
+A hunt group can have up to 24 workgroup members).

-If at least one workgroup exists in a hunt group's membership list, the hunt group can use only the Top Down distribution pattern.
-Simultaneous distribution pattern can be used only if the hunt group members list contains no workgroups, route points, menus, or other hunt groups.
+NOTE: If at least one workgroup exists in a hunt group's membership list, the hunt group can use only the Top Down distribution pattern.
+Simultaneous distribution pattern can be used only if the hunt group members list contains no workgroups, route points, menus, or other hunt groups